doloslyf-creator/bengaluruapp2/docs/README.md

 ## Overview

-OwnItRight is a comprehensive property advisory platform designed for the Indian real estate market, specifically focused on Bengaluru properties.
+OwnitWise is a comprehensive property advisory platform designed for the Indian real estate market, specifically focused on Bengaluru properties.
 The platform provides property valuation, engineering assessments, legal due diligence, and investment guidance services.

 ### Key Capabilities
 - **Property Discovery**: Advanced search and filtering for property listings